martinzf/ising_model/README.md

 H = -\sum\limits_i h_i\sigma_i
 $$

 We may however heuristically introduce an interaction term that tends to align (or antialign) spins of neighbouring particles.
-We introduce it as follows, where $\langle ij\rangle$ indicates the indices of nearest neighbours
+We introduce it as follows, where $\langle ij\rangle$ indicates the indices of nearest neighbours on the lattice

 $$
 H=-\left(\sum\limits_{\langle ij\rangle}J_{ij}\sigma_i\sigma_j+ \sum\limits_i h_i\sigma_i\right)